andrewray/iocamljs/README.md

 ## Building

+__Watch out for the browser caching old versions of JavaScript code (including from other ipython profiles) - in Chrome reload the page with ctrl-shift-r.__

 To build the code you need to use the latest trunk version of `js_of_ocaml`.
 You can either manually install it, or use OPAM to pin the latest version.